#

 Args:

-seqID (str): The text name of the Sequence.
+seqID (str): The unique identifier of the sequence.

 Returns: